lukethelehman/Settled-Ground/README.md

       else
         print "please enter an int"

-int getInt()
+int getInt(int lowBound, int upBound) keepGoing gets true int result gets 0 while keepGoing is true
     get user input
-  keepGoing gets true
-  while keepGoing is true
       try to parse it to an int
-      keepgoing gets false
+        if input is within upper and lower bounds keepgoing gets false
+        else print error message
-    print error message if failed
+      catch error message if failed
   return result

+void useBarter()
+  if inventory[Items.BARTER] is less than or equal to zero
+    print "no barter coins
+  else
+     subtract 1 from barter tokens
+     if inventory[Items.OUTPOST] is not equal to 0 int choices = 2
+     else
+      int choices = 1
+    for int i; i <= choices; i++
+      prompt for resource
+      store getInt(1,4) in result
+      add one to inventory[result]